gbganalyst/reproducible-r-viz/README.md

 3. **Choose and load your data**

-   * Browse the Drive folder and select any dataset.
+   * Browse the Google Drive folder and select any dataset.
+   * Download it and save it in the `data/` directory of `reproducible-r-viz` project repo.
    * Load it into R and explore its structure.

 4. **Create your plot**